How to craft great page titles for SEO

 Note: Google won’t always use your SEO title

-In August 2021, Google announced an update on generating titles in search result snippets.
-This means they will sometimes show a different title than the one you set in their search results.
-Before we get into that, it’s good to note that your page’s HTML title tag is still the most likely to be used in many cases.
+Google sometimes shows a title different from the one you set in their search results.
+Before we get into that, it’s important to note that your page’s HTML title tag is still the most likely to be used in many cases.

-Although we’re discussing an update here, Google deciding how to display your SEO title in the search results is familiar.
-They’ve been doing this for a while now.
-It is new that they now want to use only one title and won’t change it up anymore for different search queries.
+Google tries to use only one title and won’t change it up for different search queries.
 And that they will use different elements on your page to decide on the title displayed in the search results.
-Elements include your title tag, headings, prominent text on the page, and even how you link internally to this page.
+Elements include your title tag, headings, prominent text on the page, and even how you link internally to this page, as mentioned in the list above.

 So what does this mean for you?
-Right now, these changes don’t require you to do anything different.
 The SEO title you set is still very likely to be used, and more importantly, your title helps you rank for a keyword.
-These changes don’t impact your page rankings.
-The title you give is what Google will look at when deciding how your page ranks, just like before.
+This doesn’t impact your page rankings.
+The title you give is what Google will look at when deciding how your page ranks.
 However, sometimes Google will show your brand name, and sometimes it won’t.

-But, with all these changes, it doesn’t hurt to keep an eye on how Google displays the titles of your most important pages!
-We recommend you monitor the situation with your site for now.
+As with everything, keep an eye on how Google displays the titles of your most important pages!
 Please watch Google Search Console, spot-check your search results, and look for changes in your key pages’ click-through and bounce rates.

 Titles for social media

 If you’re using Yoast SEO, you can have a separate title for Facebook, X, and Google.
 Just enter the Google title in the Yoast SEO snippet editor.
 The Facebook and X titles can be entered in their respective fields on the social tab.
-If you don’t enter a specific Twitter title, Twitter will use the Facebook title instead.
+If you don’t enter a specific X title, X will use the Facebook title instead.

 Conclusion: Craft your (SEO) titles well!